tiny-dancer/notes/runiac_origin_story.md.1.md

 We could barely make progress.

 Our code was so intertwined with our pipeline that we were spending more time writing groovy code (jenkins pipeline) adding new features than terraform code.
 On top of that, testing a single change would take ~30-60 minutes to wait for a pull request pipeline commit to finish its verification.
 Based on those numbers, a developer working on a work item during the would get no more than 5 chances to verify what they were working on before hitting near to 3 hours of pipeline wait time.
 3 hours of waiting each day.
+Those

-I assure you retros
+I assure you stating this so consincsely is a benefit of captain hindsight.
+At the time there was so much focus

 Deploying the code from our local environments was not an easy task based on how heavily tied our deployment logic was to our pipeline, therefore it was not a popular option.